Recipe of the Month

 6. Leave the heat high until it comes to a boil, then turn it down to simmer for about 20 minutes. don't peak, and don't stir.
 After 15 minutes, taste it, without stirring, to tell if the rice is done.
 When done, turn the heat off, and leave the cover on until service, without stirring.
 If you've cooked in a heavy bottomed pot, it'll keep for about 30 minutes this way.

-7. To serve, Stir it lightly, just to blend the ingredients, then fluff with a fork, and plate.
+Stir it gently, just enough to blend the ingredients, then fluff with a fork, and plate.